- Programs & Services

 Have laptop- (or technology-) free times, especially for material that might be conceptually difficult.
 After explaining and discussing the material, give students time when they can use laptops (or their prefered notetaking method) to record what they remember.

 Given the potential for distraction, develop clear policies for when and how students may use laptops in your class and write them into your syllabus so that students are aware of them from the very start of the term.
-Examples of such policies can be found in this CRLT Occasional Paper.
+This blog post outlines some considerations in choosing your classroom technology policy.

 Reference: Mueller, P. A., & Oppenheimer, D. M. (2014).
 The pen is mightier than the keyboard: Advantages of longhand over laptop note taking.
 Psychological Science, 25, 1159-1168.